smarterdigitalltd/wordpress-admin-cleanup/README.md

 # wordpress-admin-cleanup
-A file to cleanup WordPress and make it client-ready!
+A file to cleanup WordPress admin and make it client-ready!

 Simply add the file to your theme (wp-content/themes/yourthemename/) and then require it in your functions.php file, like so